TheMarker: History

-Editorial views and opinions

-In late 2011, TheMarker published a series of articles on three Nordic states – Finland, Sweden and Denmark – and their brand of economic order, mostly known as The Nordic Model, which is based on a combination of pro-market capitalism, welfare state policies and inclusive collective bargaining.
-The articles portrayed the countries that are characterized by competition along with a deep regard of humanistic values, whose citizens seem happy with the way things are and enjoy a high standard of living.
-The series was among the most-read in TheMarker’s history.

-TheMarker argued that the stability clause unconstitutional as it prevented future governments from governing by creating laws.
-TheMarker also argued that the price was not competitive, pointing to the falling global prices of natural gas.
+In 2026, Sivan Klingbail told employees that she wants to end her role as editor.

 Awards and recognition

 Four of the awards were related to the January 2005 launch of TheMarker as a daily paid for newspaper:

 Guy Rolnik won the Israel's Marketing Association's "Marketing person of the month" for July 2005.
 The judges wrote: "Rolnik is the person behind TheMarkers latest move—the launch of the daily newspaper under TheMarkers brand—a move that is a unique success.
 The launch of the new newspaper brought a dramatic change in the newspaper's position in the economic arena, a renewal in subscriber additions in Haaretz, a decrease in churning and a strengthening of the loyalty of the readers to the newspaper”.
 Later that year he also won the association's "Marketing person of the year" award.

 In 2006 TheMarker won the Israeli EFFIE Award in the media category for that year.